Chief Executive Officer, General Motors Company

 Barra began her career with GM in 1980 as a General Motors Institute (Kettering University) co-op student at the Pontiac Motor Division.
 She graduated with a Bachelor of Science degree in electrical engineering in 1985.

-In 2014, Barra was named to the Time 100, Forbes magazine named her one of the “World’s 100 Most Powerful Women” and Fortune magazine placed her first on its list of the “50 Most Powerful Women in Business.”
+In 2014, Barra was named to the Time 100, Forbes magazine named her one of the “World’s 100 Most Powerful Women” and Fortune magazine placed her second on its list of the “50 Most Powerful Women in Business.”